AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Introduction

 In contrast to jamming and fake base station attacks, signal overshadowing attacks aim to disrupt cellular networks by replacing legitimate wireless signals over the air.

-Existing overshadowing attacks~\cite{yang_hiding_2019, ludant_sigunder_2021} cause a \ac{dos} on UEs by statically modifying downlink broadcast configuration messages of the cell to mark it as unavailable (barred).
-Such attacks require precisely time- and frequency- synchronized message overshadowing with signal strengths slightly stronger (+3dB, \cite{yang_hiding_2019}) or even weaker (-3.4dB, \cite{ludant_sigunder_2021}) than the legitimate signal.
-They statically modify the broadcast configuration messages of the cell to mark it as unavailable (barred).
-The effects of these attacks are short-lived since as soon as the attack is turned off, \ac{ue}s will re-connect within 15 minutes.
-Moreover, real base stations are mounted in favorable places and output a high power signal on many bands simultaneously.
-For a persistent \ac{dos}, this means that a downlink overshadowing attacker must continuously overshadow all available bands with a similar power than the real base station.
-We found that an attack range of more than 50m is difficult to achieve for a downlink attacker even in perfect LOS conditions (i.e., open field).
-Furthermore, persistent and high-power attacks lead to a higher likelihood of the attacks being detected.
+Overshadowing attacks require a precisely time- and frequency- synchronized transmission with signal strengths slightly stronger (+3dB, \cite{yang_hiding_2019}) or even weaker (-3.4dB, \cite{ludant_sigunder_2021}) than the legitimate signal.
+Existing \ac{dos} overshadowing attacks \cite{yang_hiding_2019, ludant_sigunder_2021} modify the downlink broadcast messages of a cell and can mark it as unavailable.
+However, in many environments, the UE can choose from many nearby cells and will immediately hop to the next available one.
+To effectively cause a DoS, an attacker must therefore overshadow all available cells simultaneously.
+Furthermore, base stations are typically mounted in elevated places and output a high power signal on many bands simultaneously, which in practice requires the attacker to transmit with significant power to achieve a large attack range.
+Finally, continuous high-power attacks increase the likelihood of the attacks being detected.

 In this work, we introduce AdaptOver, a MITM system based on \emph{adaptive overshadowing}.
+AdaptOver introduces the modification of higher layer protocols and is the first framework that can overshadow both downlink and uplink.
+Using uplink overshadowing, AdaptOver can modify messages from UEs anywhere within a cell, regardless of the position of the UE or the attacker.

-AdaptOver is the first framework that can overshadow both downlink and uplink.
-It can inject higher layer (\ac{nas}) messages in ongoing procedures between the UE and the core network in real-time, marking a paradigm shift in the attacker model of cellular networks.
+Since AdaptOver executes higher layer (\ac{nas}) protocol attacks, it can modify ongoing procedures between the UE and the core network in real-time.
+This marks a paradigm shift in the attacker model of cellular networks since such attacks were believed to require a fake base station.
 Our results show that by overshadowing a small set of \ac{nas} messages on either the downlink or uplink, AdaptOver is able to introduce stealthy and persistent ($\geq$12 hours long) DoS, or privacy leakage by making the \ac{ue} broadcast its \ac{imsi} in plain-text.
+Since the UE does not re-try on a different cell immediately, AdaptOver can launch both an effective and persistent DoS attack even when operating on a single cell.